pybamm-team/pybamm.org/content/roadmap.md

 ---
 title: PyBaMM Roadmap
+summary: This page is a working document of the main features PyBaMM aims to provide
 ---

 This page contains a summary of the main features we are working towards and might provide ideas for funding applications.